Some Things I Like About the Anvava

 How Do the Anvava Nose Hair Clippers Work?

 The Anvava nose hair trimmer is a rotary style trimmer.
 In other words, it has dual blades that rotate around in a safety cone.
 This system is different than other foil guard trimmers that rock back and forth quickly similar to a hair clipper.
 At 10,000 rpm, it is incredibly fast and can trim nose hairs in seconds.
 In less than a minute you can use the nose trimmer to buzz down those pesky, wiry hairs no matter how thick they are.
 And it cuts extremely close, too.
 The nose trimmer gets as close to the skin as possible while still leaving enough stubble to let the nose hair retain its actual function.
 Which is to filter out any particles from the air before you breathe it in.
 In fact, you shouldn’t use any nose trimmers too far up your nose so that way you can leave enough of the long ones for that purpose.
 Those hairs way up in the nose can’t be seen anyway.
 Anvava nose hair trimmers have just the right sized trimmer head that you really don’t need to force it up your nose.
 Just let it go in as far as the tip of the trimmers are and move it around.
-For more tips on nose hair removal, check out our guide on how to safely trim your nose hair.

 How to Use the Nose Trimmers